hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `type` - (Optional) The type of Node Pool which should be created.
 Possible values are `AvailabilitySet` and `VirtualMachineScaleSets`.
 Defaults to `VirtualMachineScaleSets`.
 Changing this forces a new resource to be created.

+-> **Note:** When creating a cluster that supports multiple node pools, the cluster must use `VirtualMachineScaleSets`.
+For more information on the limitations of clusters using multiple node pools see [the documentation](https://learn.microsoft.com/en-us/azure/aks/use-multiple-node-pools#limitations).

 * `tags` - (Optional) A mapping of tags to assign to the Node Pool.

 ~> At this time there's a bug in the AKS API where Tags for a Node Pool are not stored in the correct case - you [may wish to use Terraform's `ignore_changes` functionality to ignore changes to the casing](https://www.terraform.io/language/meta-arguments/lifecycle#ignore_changess) until this is fixed in the AKS API.